 Curious about recovery?
 Already in recovery and looking for community?

-Badger Recovery embraces all definitions of recovery, whether that is abstinence or harm reduction, and offers a welcoming and judgment-free space to support you on your personal recovery journey.
+We are excited to welcome you to the Badger Recovery community, which connects and supports students in or considering recovery.
+This may include, but is not limited to: alcohol use, cannabis use, eating concerns, gaming addiction, and other addictive behaviors.
+We embrace all definitions of recovery, whether that is abstinence or harm reduction, and offer a welcoming and judgment-free space to support you on your personal recovery journey.

 Through opportunities like social events, peer-led recovery meetings, and recovery coaching from staff in recovery, our collegiate recovery program helps students not only maintain their recovery and achieve their academic goals, but also thrive and find belonging on campus.